tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - when was a time you got in trouble for lying? what happened? what did you learn from experience?
 - what are the greatest hardships you endured as a child?
 - have you ever taken a stand against what your friends wanted to do, or did you follow the crowd? what would you have done differently?
+- is it better to be self-reliant or to develop a network of friends to call upon for help?
 - what things should I stand up for and when should I stay quiet?
 - how will I know when to keep quiet and when to speak my mind?
 - describe a time when you had the show courage in your youth?